-Search for jobs in Australia at:
+You can search for jobs in Australia by:

 Doing a work placement or internship can help build up your skills as well as giving you the chance to make contacts who could help you to get a permanent job.